·10 min read

 Post-training is flying blind

-Here's the uncomfortable truth about post-training in 2026: the industry has gotten very good at running training loops, and very bad at understanding what comes out of them.
+There's an uncomfortable truth about post-training in 2026.
+The industry has gotten very good at running training loops, and very bad at understanding what comes out of them.

-We believe post-training is missing a fundamental layer: systematic trajectory inspection.
-Not as a nice-to-have.
-As infrastructure.
-Here's why.
+We believe post-training is missing a fundamental layer: systematic trajectory inspection, not as a nice-to-have but as infrastructure.
+The rest of this post lays out why.

 The eval score illusion